Iggy2399/Quiz-web-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

-# Quiz web application is personal project made with Angular and NoodeJs technology
+# Quiz web application is personal project made with Angular and NodeJs technology

 Purpose of this project was learning full stack web development during my student days at FERIT.